DhyanB/jakarta9-payara-micro-fairly-minimal/README.md

-# About this project
+### About this project

-This is a fairly minimal example of a Jakarta EE 9 microservice running on Payara Micro.
+A fairly minimal Jakarta EE 9 microservice running on Payara Micro.

-Fairly minimal means that the MicroProfile, Lombok, SLF4J logging and some boilerplate are already included for convenience.
+Fairly minimal in that the MicroProfile, Lombok, SLF4J and some boilerplate are already included.

-# Requirements
+### Requirements

-- Linux-like shell
-- Make
-- JDK 11
-- Gradle
-- Docker & Docker Compose
+Shell + make + jdk11 + gradle + docker + docker-compose

-# Building and running
+### Building and running

     sudo make cb         # Clean up and build the WAR file sudo make up         # Start container